ZacharyRizer/paws-and-claws/documentation/database.md

    *  Pets.breedId => particular Breeds.id
    *  Pets.shelterId => particular Shelter.id
    *  AdoptionRequests.petId => particular Pets.id

+3. Shelters: details of a shelter and all available pets
+   *  AdoptionRequest.shelterId => particular Shelter.id
+   *  Pets.shelterId => particular Shelter.id

 3. AdoptionRequests: created by an adopter to alert a shelter they are interested in a particular pet
    *  AdoptionRequests.petId => particular Pets.id
    *  AdoptionRequests.userId => particular Users.id